AMEP is a flexible program that offers eligible migrants free English language classes to help them settle in Australia.

 It may be possible for you to combine different study options.
 Free childcare is also available through the program.

 More information can be found in the Welcome to WA Handbook.

 Please contact us using the form below to find out if you are eligible for AMEP.
 If you are eligible, AMEP staff will help you enrol and give you more information about how you can study AMEP.

-We need your full name, date of birth and visa details to get started.
+We need your full name and date of birth to get started.

 There are six main SM TAFE AMEP centres.
 Click on the name of the location below to view the campus map:

 - Armadale (466 KB) (PDF document - opens in a new tab)

 - Carlisle (400 KB) (PDF document - opens in a new tab)

 - Mandurah (1 MB) (PDF document - opens in a new tab)